NBISweden/a_johansson_2020/README.md

 <!-- badges: end -->

 ## Objectives
-To develop an R package for testing the scope of applicability of different GWA methodologies, esp. with respect ot varying:
+To develop an R package for testing the scope of applicability of different GWA methodologies, esp. with respect to varying:
 * threshold between rare and common variants,
 * the degree of contribution (effect size and direction) contributed by rare and common variants,
 * degree of population structure,